Kharmalina/Multiverse-Assessment-Portfolio/KPK-Car-Dealership/README.md

 ## Competencies
 ### JF 1.5
 - Can work effectively and contribute appropriately on a team to produce software
 - I worked independently, pair programmed, and worked with my team of 3 to produce software.
-Some actions I have taken to complete this job function is take initiative during meetings on how to start the SDLC process for the project.
+Some actions I have taken to complete this job function is take initiative during meetings on how to start the Software Development Life Cycle (SDLC) for the project.
 I would ask others to take lead on tasks, ask if they are okay with the task and if they have any concerns or questions.
-I would take lead on tasks and be a willing support developer on other team memeber's task they are leading on.
+I would take lead on tasks and be a willing support developer on other team member's task they are leading on.
 I created a Slack group chat to check-in with my teammates and set up meetings outside of scheduled meeting times to complete the necessary tasks before the deadline (made sure this was okay with everyone before proceeding).

 ### JF 2.1
 - Can create and analyze artefacts, such as use cases and/or user stories
 - While implementing code for the endpoints, I thought of common and extreme use cases that could be possible while a user is in the application.
 One example is with logging in and logging out.
 What is a user wants to type in the endpoint `/home` in the address bar, and is not logged in?
 Accessing this endpoint on the browser is only accessible after authenticating the user aka logging in.
 If the user wants to use the browser backspace or forward arrows to access the other services in the webpage after logging out, that isn't possible of the security code implemented.
 - Another user story is user vs admin rights.
-If a user has admin priviledges, that user has access to services and functionality a user (such as a customer) does not have access to.
+If a user has admin privileges, that user has access to services and functionality a user (such as a customer) does not have access to.
 For example, admin can edit/update car inventory, car prices, images, delete data and so on.
 By identifying this user story, we can plan out the code needed to make this possible.
 - Through the power of establishing use cases and user stories, we can plan and prevent a user hacking or using the website in a way that was not intended.

 ### JF 2.6